 Giles Price’s work looks at civilisations, major structural and built interventions, landscapes transformed by protest and mass gathering as well as those activated by traces of human existence and survival in extremity.
 Within this view of mankind’s impact and actions the work comprises political, environmental and economic concerns.

-Giles Price’s photographic projects focus on the exploration of landscape and portraiture, often conceptualised in relation to one another and shot in series.
-Price has gained considerable attention as one of a new generation of image makers extending the genre of contemporary landscape photography.
+Price’s photographic practice focuses on the exploration of landscape and portraiture, often conceptualised in relation to one another and shot in series.
+He interested in how new types of technology including drones and thermal imagery can be used in visual storytelling.
+Price has gained considerable attention as one of a new generation of image-makers extending the genre of contemporary landscape photography.
 His work presents us with a challenging re-working of the aerial perspective that confronts and engages the traditionally incompatible modes of (military) surveillance imagery, large scale abstraction and social documentary.

 ‘E20 12 Under Construction’ – Vitra, London, 27 July – 6 Sept 2012

 ‘E20 12 Under Construction’ – The Crossing, Central Saint Martins, London, 26 June – 9 Sept 2012

 ‘Armistice Centenary: Veterans and Rememrance’ – National Portrait Gallery, London – Nov 2018 – Jan 2019